Vehementz/Vehementz/README.md

 ## [My Website](https://clement-pisu.vercel.app/portfolio)

-## Welcome
+## 👋 Welcome

-I'm from Paris
+I'm from Paris 🇫🇷

-To introduce me, I am webdevelopper and I like find problem resolutions and improve my knowledge.
+To introduce me, I am web developper 🧑‍💻 and I like find problem resolutions and improve my knowledge.

-Outside of the web developper life, I read books, I have many psychology books.
-I have a good health and I search sometimes informations in pubmed when it's not stackoverflow.
+Outside of the web developper life, I read books, I have many psychology books. 📚📚📚 I have a good health and I search sometimes informations in pubmed when it's not stackoverflow.

 I had two web developpers schools, WildCodeSchool during 5 months and Openclassrooms